ioeridev/.github/profile/README.md

 - ioeri components work in their own style, but some aspects require compatibility with other ui.
 - The ui projects we build are not to be competitors or substitutes but rather to complete the specific needs that are common to users.
-- `ioericsspreset` will allow that to happen and work fine by adding configuration to `postcss.config.js`.
+- `'ioeri-presetcss'` will allow that to happen and work fine by adding configuration to `postcss.config.js`.

 > See the [documentation](https://github.com/ioeridev/ioeri-presetcss) and how it works.